parker-group/SDEtool/README.md

 If your coordinate columns don't match these, rename them before running the functions.

-If you're grouping by a variable (e.g., region, year, or category), name it or them clearly — e.g., `Region` or `group_var`.
+If you're grouping by a variable (e.g., region, year, or category), name it or them clearly — e.g., `Region` or `genus`.
 You can have multiple.

 If your data have repeats per location, you can either run the tool with multiple rows having the same location - or - you could generate a dataset that has one row per location and a count of people or samples from each location.
-Make sure you clearly name that count variable as well, and you can use that as a 'weight' in the SDE function.
+Make sure you clearly name that `count` variable as well, and you can use that as a `weight` in the SDE function.

 Example: